Skip to main content

 Do I also need to apply through UCAS?

-When will I take the test?
+When and how do I take the test?